tig/winprint/docs/users-guide.md

 * Headers and Footers support detailed file and print information macros with rich date/time formatting.
 * Simple and elegant graphical user interface with accurate print preview.
 * Complete command line interface.
 Allows winprint to be used from other applications or solutions.
+* PowerShell support; `out-winprint` is a drop-in replacement for `out-print`.
 * Sheet Definitions make it easy to save settings for frequent print jobs.
 * Compressive logging.
 * Cross platform.
 Even though it's named **win**print, it works on Windows, Linux (command line only), and (not yet tested) Mac OS.

 ## Command Line Interface

+winprint 2.0 alpha supports two command line interfaces: a traditional interface implemented in `winprint.exe` and a PowerShell CmdLet (`out-winprint`).
+A future version will combine these.

+### Traditional winprint.exe Command Line

 Examples: